zdharma-continuum/zsh-startify/README.md

 ```

 The first option (A) loads the plugin synchronously, at the time of execution of the
-`zplugin load ...` command.
+`zinit load ...` command.
 The second option (B) loads in an asynchronous manner, 0
 seconds after the prompt being first displayed.

 # Quick Start